President & Chair

 General & Transplant Surgery

-Dr. Whitney Limm is the Chief Physician Executive of The Queen’s Health Systems and the President, CEO, & Board Chair of the Queen’s Clinically Integrated Physician Network.
+Dr. Whitney Limm is the Executive Vice President and Chief Physician Executive of The Queen’s Health Systems and the President, CEO, & Board Chair of the Queen’s Clinically Integrated Physician Network.
 Dr. Limm provides oversight for the Medical Staff Services Department, the Quality Department, the employed physician group (Queen’s Medical Group), and the QCIPN.
 Dr. Limm has been in practice as a general and transplant surgeon since 1991.
 He is a graduate of Stanford University and David Geffen School of Medicine at UCLA.